gulersuleyman/WheelRollerProject/README.md

 1- In debug menu you can change various parameters of the game, however if you try and change three times, movement speed and obstacle number parameters are not changing, they are losing their reference.
 However if you close and start the game again it will work normally, until three times again.
+2- Sometimes on the first go, "Retry" panel seems to get behind the "Game" panel.
+After your first fail when try to click on the retry button, it doesn't work.
+In order to solve this, first click on the Settings button that is on the upper left corner.
+After this step it works normally.